staypress/staypressgravityformsaddon/README.md

 ## Downloading

-Downloading and Unzipping from Github creates a strange directory name (we'll work on a way to change this), so once downloaded and unzipped, rename the holding directory to something neater.
-We recommend calling it **sp_enquiry**, but that's because we used that directory name when we were developing it.
+Stable downloads are available from the Downloads tab.
+If you want the latest development versions then you can use the Zip or Tar buttons, but you will need to rename the holding directory to something neater.
+We recommend calling it **sp_gfaddon**, but that's because we used that directory name when we were developing it.

 ## Installing